cwash/frishot-dw/README.md

 ## Design

-The rough design doc I through together when starting on the project can be found under `design/original-design.pdf`
+The rough design doc I threw together when starting on the project can be found under `design/original-design.pdf`

 The overall architectural design for the project follows a CQRS style.
 All read/query operations take the form of GET operations on resources, and all writes are handled by POST operations with Command payloads.
 If needed, the read and